(2004) Alastair Reynolds, Gollancz, £6.99, trdpbk, 532 pp, ISBN 0-575-07691-7

 (2009 reprint) Gollancz, £7.99, pbk, 569 pp, ISBN 978-0-575-08332-5

 Of course there had to be a reason why the powers that be chose an expert over whom they had leverage.
 There is danger in the 20th century.
-First off it is not the 20th century we all know.
-Somehow the German invasion of Belgium got bogged down and so World War II was nipped in the bud.
-Second, a previous operative died, possibly murdered while trying to convey key information back home.
+First off it is not the 20th century we all know: somehow the German invasion of Belgium got bogged down and so World War II was nipped in the bud.
+This begs the question readers have early on in the novel as to whether we are dealing with alternative timelines?
+Second, a previous (from the future) operative died in this version of the 20th century, possibly murdered while trying to convey key information back home.
 For Verity it is a step into the unknown and danger.

 Meanwhile in the 'mid-20th', the death has not gone unnoticed by the locals.
 Two part-time private detectives (and part-time jazz players) have been called in to investigate by the murdered operative's landlord as the police (who seem increasingly subject to the growing fascist party attempting to control Paris) have dismissed the incident as suicide.
 As they investigate they realise that the murder victim had an unknown dimension to her life (not surprising really as she was in effect an operative from 'their future').
 Then, when the landlord is himself murdered and one of the detectives implicated, it is up to the other to solve the case and clear his partner's name.
 Not surprisingly he encounters Verity who herself is now a focus of attention by agents who have designs on the locals.
 What will the pair do?

 As if all of this were not enough, powers in the 'future/present', are stirring.